Skip to main navigation Skip to main content

 From Observing to Understanding the Observatory

-From Opening to Transforming the Obervatory
+Opening, Understanding, and Transforming the Obervatory

 lausanne in the classroom

-Pathways to Health Through Cultures of Neighbourhoods
+Pathways to Health through the Cultures of Neighbourhoods

 Read how Pathways to Health Consortium reimagines how we co-create and design pathways to health to understand what culture means to young people, how they use place-based cultural assets (strengths), and how they feel about the places where they live.